ModuleArt/quick-picture-viewer/README.md

 | Plugin | Codename | Type | Last commit date | Last release date |
 | :---: | :---: | :---: | :---: | :---: |
 | <a href="https://github.com/ModuleArt/qpv-blur">Blur</a> | qpv-blur | Built-in | ![GitHub last commit](https://img.shields.io/github/last-commit/ModuleArt/qpv-blur) | ![GitHub Release Date](https://img.shields.io/github/release-date/ModuleArt/qpv-blur) |

+### Contribution:

+Help Module Art!

+* Give us a star ⭐
+* Fork and Clone!
+Awesome
+* Select existing <a href="https://github.com/ModuleArt/quick-picture-viewer/issues">issues</a> or create a <a href="https://github.com/ModuleArt/quick-picture-viewer/issues/new">new issue</a> and give us a PR with your bugfix or improvement after.
+We love it ❤

 ### How to uninstall built-in photos app in Windows 10:
 <a href="https://www.howtogeek.com/224798/how-to-uninstall-windows-10s-built-in-apps-and-how-to-reinstall-them/">Guide</a><br>